-Treatment options include detoxification, cognitive behavioural therapy, meditations, and in and outpatient treatments.
+Treatment options include detoxification, cognitive behavioral therapy, meditations, and in and outpatient treatments.
 These treatment options eliminate drugs from your system and allow your brain’s neuroplasticity to operate effectively again.

-The best place to start with drug recovery work is detoxification.
-While the substances occupy your body, you will continue to crave the drug physically and then psychologically.
-As you can probably tell, drug detoxification is a long term concern, and in some cases, it will last a lifetime.
+The best place to start to recover from drug abuse is detoxification.
+While the substances occupy your body, you will continue to crave the drug physically and psychologically.
+As you can probably tell, drug detoxification is a long-term concern, and in some cases, it will last a lifetime.

 Detoxification doesn’t happen all at once.
 It’s not as if you are deprived of your drug immediately and left to suffer.
-Instead, the substance is reduced gradually in your system until your brain’s neuroplasticity begins to change.
+Instead, the substance is reduced gradually in your system until your brain’s neuroplasticity changes.
 Then, brain cells will also regenerate, and brain function will return.

 Intensive outpatient treatment

-Some people can’t be trusted to come off substances on their own, but luckily, there’s plenty of recovery options.
+Some people can’t be trusted to come off substances on their own, but luckily, there are plenty of recovery options.
 In the early days of treatment, it might be advisable to recover in a clinic, but outpatient treatment is an option depending on the intensity of the drug use.